by David Cook

 But realize this, that in the last days difficult times will come.
 2 For men will be lovers of self, lovers of money, boastful, arrogant, revilers, disobedient to parents, ungrateful, unholy, 3 unloving, irreconcilable, malicious gossips, without self-control, brutal, haters of good, 4 treacherous, reckless, conceited, lovers of pleasure rather than lovers of God, 5 holding to a form of godliness, although they have denied its power; Avoid such men as these.
 6 For among them are those who enter into households and captivate weak women weighed down with sins, led on by various impulses, 7 always learning and never able to come to the knowledge of the truth.
 2 Timothy 3:1-7 NASB

 Is she (or he) narcissistic, a lover of pleasure rather than a lover of God?
 Is she (or he) self-centered or other centered?
-Does he exhibit living a self-centered or an other centered relationship.
+Does he exhibit living a selfish or selfless relationship.

 The bar is set pretty high for a believer in Yeshua the Messiah;